-Since we aim to detect pseudoscientific video content automatically, we collect a set of YouTube videos related to four, arguably relevant, topics: 1) COVID-19 [10], 2) the anti-vaccine movement [4], 3) the anti-mask movement [35], and 4) the Flat Earth theory [39].
+Since we aim to detect pseudoscientific video content automatically, we collect a set of YouTube videos related to four, arguably relevant, topics: 1) COVID-19 [11], 2) the anti-vaccine movement [4], 3) the anti-mask movement [37], and 4) the Flat Earth theory [41].
 We focus on COVID-19 and the anti-mask movement because both are timely topics of great societal interest.
 We also choose anti-vaccination because it is both an increasingly popular and traditional pseudoscientific topic.
 Last, we include the Flat Earth theory because it is a "long-standing" pseudoscientific subject.

-Next, we use the YouTube Data API [7] and perform a search query for each selected topic obtaining the first 200 videos as returned by YouTube's Data API search functionality.
+Then, for each topic of interest, we define search queries and use them to search YouTube and collect videos.
+For COVID-19 we search using the terms "COVID-19" and "coronavirus," and for the anti-vaccination movement we use the terms "antivaccination" and "anti-vaxx".
+On the other hand, for the antimask movement and the Flat Earth theory we only use the terms "anti-mask" and "flat earth," respectively, since there are no other terms that point to the same definition as is the case for the other two pseudoscientific topics.
+Next, we search YouTube using the YouTube Data API [8] and the search queries defined for each topic.
+For each search query of each selected topic we obtain the first 200 videos as returned by YouTube's Data API search functionality.
 We refer to those videos as the "seed" videos of our data collection methodology.
 Additionally, for each seed video, we collect the top 10 recommended videos associated with it, as returned by the YouTube Data API.
-The list of the search terms used for each topic is available at [1].
 We perform our data collection on August 1-20, 2020, collecting 6.6K unique videos (1.1K seed videos and 5.5K videos recommended from the seed videos).
 Table 1 summarizes our dataset.